Home Compare DE vs EXO.AS

 Deere & Company vs Exor N.V.: Which Stock Looks Stronger in 2026?

 Exor holds the cleaner structural position, with the lead spread across growth and profitability.
-Deere mpany still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Deere mpany still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Deere mpany, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Exor, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DE: Russell 1000, EXO.AS: STOXX 600).
+Peer scores are normalised within each company's primary universe (DE: S&P 500, EXO.AS: STOXX 600).

 INDUSTRY COMPARISON